VmanishKreddy/-CodeAlpha_Handwritten_Chracter_Recognition/README.md

-A Certainly!
+Certainly!
 Handwritten character recognition, also known as handwritten text recognition (HTR) or HWR, refers to the ability of a computer to interpret intelligible handwritten input from various sources such as paper documents, photographs, touchscreens, and other devices1.
 It’s a fascinating field that combines machine learning, computer vision, and neural networks to decipher human handwriting.

 If you’re interested in building a handwritten character recognition system, here’s a high-level overview of the process: